Weather Forecast For Fairfield - NewsBreak

 Thursday, August 26

-Mostly sunny then slight chance of showers and thunderstorms during the day; while chance of showers and thunderstorms then mostly clear overnight
+Partly sunny then chance of light rain during the day; while mostly cloudy overnight

 Friday, August 27